HDFGroup/PyHexad/docs/display/h5showList.rst

 A Tabular View: ``h5showList``
 ------------------------------

 ``h5showList`` displays the contents of an HDF5 file in *tabular* form.
-If no alternative location is specified, starting at the HDF5 root group, all HDF5 objects in the HDF5 file are visited recursively.
+Unless an alternative starting location is specified, all HDF5 objects in the HDF5 file are visited recursively.
 HDF5 objects are clustered by their "parent HDF5 group", and object properties, such as HDF5 attribute count, are shown in cells to the right.
-The specifics displayed depend on the HDF5 object kind.
+(The specifics displayed depend on the particular kind of HDF5 object or item.)

 .. _fig-h5showList: